-If you want to be a travel blogger full time, there are quite a few ways to cash in on your hobby.
+If you want to be a full-time travel blogger, there are quite a few ways to cash in on your hobby.
 This is how I make money from travel blogging…

-Like I mentioned above, making money blogging is really all about finding ways to cash in on your talents.
-My strongest talent (I think) is writing, so that’s what I use to produce the majority of my income.
+Like I mentioned above, making money travel blogging is really all about finding ways to cash in on your talents.
+My strongest talent (I think) is writing, so that’s what I use to produce a lot of my income.
 I write on a freelance basis for a number of online publications, and they pay me nicely for my work.

 How to Find Freelance Work as a Blogger